Last Updated: 2/21/14

 Crickets - information on feeder crickets

-To see photos of the frogs and toads that have visited us, go to my pond pictures page under frogs and toads.
+To see photos of the frogs and toads that have visited us, go to my pond amphibian pictures page.

 There is a section on keeping animals (including tadpoles and frogs) from getting sucked into pond pumps here.